Fraternities and sororities in Canada

 The expansion of Greek letter organizations into Canada was an important stage of the North American fraternity movement, beginning in 1879 with the establishment of a chapter of Zeta Psi at the University of Toronto.
-In 1883 the same fraternity established a chapter at McGill University.
+In 1883, the same fraternity established a chapter at McGill University.
 Other early foundations were Kappa Alpha Society at Toronto in 1892 and at McGill in 1899, and Alpha Delta Phi at Toronto in 1893 and at McGill in 1897.
-The first sorority, Kappa Alpha Theta, was established at Toronto in 1887.
+The first sorority, Kappa Alpha Theta, was established in Toronto in 1887.
 In 1902, the first international chapter of Phi Delta Theta was established at McGill University as the Quebec Alpha.

 The development of the fraternity system in Canada has made great progress in these two universities.
-In 1927 Baird's Manual of American College Fraternities reported the existence of 42 chapters at the University of Toronto and of 23 chapters at McGill University.
+In 1927 Baird's Manual of American College Fraternities reported the existence of 42 chapters at the University of Toronto and 23 chapters at McGill University.
 A few chapters were also reported from the University of British Columbia, University of Calgary, Carleton University, Dalhousie University, University of Manitoba, Queen's University, University of Western Ontario, McMaster University, Wilfrid Laurier University, University of Waterloo, Brock University and University of Alberta.

-Fraternities in Canada
+Canadian fraternities

+Following is a list of Canadian fraternities.
 Chapter counts included Canadian chapters only for international fraternities.
-Active organizations are indicated in bold.
-Inactive organizations are indicated in italic.
+Organizations that are inactive in Canada are indicated in italic.